Dr Antony Wright MB BS BMedSci, MRCGP (Senior Partner)

 Responsible for all Business and Administrative aspects of the Practice my function as Business Partner is to ensure the smooth and efficient running of services so that my GP colleagues may concentrate on their clinical roles.
 Additionally I look to develop the Practice ensuring that we are fit for purpose and at the front edge of service delivery to ensure the people of Bourne and surrounding areas have the best possible care.
 In March 2015 I became the founding Chair of Allied Health South Lincolnshire Ltd. This organisation comprises 15 local practices that have come together to deliver Primary Care Services at scale within South Lincolnshire and we are working closely with local NHS agencies to expand and fully integrate care into our communities.

-Dr Rebecca Mitchell MBBS BSc DRCOG MRCGP DFSRH (Partner)
+Dr Rebecca Mitchell MBBS BSc DRCOG MRCGP DFSRH Pg Cert (Partner)

 I grew up in Stamford and then moved to London where I studied at Guy’s, Kings and St Thomas’ Medical School.
-I qualified in 2007 and met my husband in Kent when I was training to become a GP.
+I qualified in 2007 and returned to the area in 2011 to complete my GP training.

 I joined the practice in 2012 and recently completed my postgraduate certificate in Medical Education.
 I have joined Dr Paul Cregor in supervising and helping fully qualified doctors become GPs.
 My specialist areas include women’s health, sexual health and contraception, rheumatology and palliative care.